merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 Hands-on Tutorials
 ==================

 QUICK home directory contains some test runs and examples.
-These can be found inside *examples* directory.
+These can be found inside the *examples* directory.
 For this tutorial we will use water as an example.
 The structure of a typical QUICK input is as follows.

 ::